legal resources necessary to hold negligent facilities accountable.

 As one of the major port cities on the West Coast of the U.S., Oakland California is a desirable area to reside because of its many amenities, exciting activities and close proximity to numerous points of interest.
 More than 400,000 residents live within the city limits of Oakland, of which more than 42,000 are senior citizens.
 The number of elders in their retirement years has grown significantly over the last few decades as the population throughout the San Francisco area has risen dramatically.

 Medicare releases information every month on all nursing homes in Oakland based on the data gathered through surveys, investigations, and inspections.
 According to current data provided by federal investigators and surveyors, eleven (9%) of the 120 Oakland nursing facilities identified with serious violations and deficiencies that led to residents receiving substandard care.
-If your loved one was mistreated, abused, injured, or died unexpectedly from neglect while living in a nursing home in Oakland, let our law firm protect your family’s rights.
+If your loved one was mistreated, abused, injured, or died unexpectedly from neglect while living in a nursing home in Oakland, let our network of attorneys protect your family’s rights.
 Contact the Oakland nursing home abuse & neglect lawyers at Nursing Home Law Center (800-926-7565) today to schedule a free case consultation.
 Let our team offer your family options for filing a claim for compensation to ensure you recover your damages.

 However, the dense expanse of the area and the numbers of seniors who now require health care services has placed a heavy burden on nursing facilities all throughout the community.
 Because of that, many nursing homes, rehabilitation centers and assisted-living facilities have become overcrowded and unable to keep up with the demand.
 In addition, many homes lack the necessary amount of qualified staff due to a limited number of available Licensed Vocational Nurses, Registered Nurses and Certified Nursing Aides needed to fill the open nursing positions.
 As a result, the number of cases involving abuse and neglect has risen proportionately in the last 20 years.Oakland Nursing Home Resident Health Concerns